 - M45 Tactical Shotgun - Farther reach than the shotguns in previous Halo games as not all shots stay within the reticle, immune to the requirement of a shield pop at close range.

 - M319 Grenade Launcher - If it hits its target it explodes.
 If it does not it bounces around like a frag for a short delay, then explodes.
-If you hold the trigger after you fire it will act as a remote detonation and explode when you release the trigger.
+If the trigger is held down after firing it will act as a remote detonation and explode when the trigger is released.
 The grenade also lets out a small EMP blast disabling jet packs, vehicles and the such.

 - SRS99D Sniper Rifle - Appears the same as Halo 3, now has a weapon bloom effect that appears to be primarily as an indicator of when the next shot can be fired.
 Immune to the shield pop requirement.